binarylogic/authlogic/README.md

 end
 ```

-Log in with any of the following.
-Create a UserSessionsController and use it just like your other models:
+In a `UserSessionsController`, login the user by using it just like your other models:

 ```ruby
 UserSession.create(:login => "bjohnson", :password => "my password", :remember_me => true)